osvobo/iCAT/README.md

 ## Instructions
 ### Part 1: 3D printing
 All 3D-printed parts can be printed using PETG or PLA filaments.
 To print the chamber, it is recommended to use a transparent material for the first three layers in order to be able to use the transmitted light of a microscope.
 For the remaining parts, black filament should be used to reduce light reflections.
-The individual STL and 3MF files and the complete Fusion360 project are in the [3D folder](support/3d). <br>
+The individual STL and 3MF files and the complete Fusion360 project are in the [3D folder](support/3D).
+The complete iCAT model can be loaded from the [mesh folder](support/mesh).
+The STL data can be visualized using 3D slicer software, while the OBJ file can be opened with any mesh viewer, such as the 3D Viewer application in Windows. <br>

 ### Part 2: iCAT assembly
 To assemble iCAT from individual parts, follow the instructions below.
 If needed, see the [pinout sheet](support/support.xlsx), and the wiring diagram.